-“For such an ominous name as the Storm Crags, it’s not too bad sailing over them,” My-re said to Vomarian Fae as she looked out from the bow’s railing of the flying ship the Unsinkable III.
-The Rirorni encampment they visited was long behind them.
+“For such an ominous name as the Storm Crags, it’s not too bad sailing over them,” My‑re said to Vomarian.
+She looked out from the bow’s railing of the Unsinkable III flying ship.
+They put distance between them and the Rirorni encampment they unceremoniously visited.
 There were no signs of pursuit.
-The rugged bluffs didn’t have any visible paths and was made mainly of rocks, dirt, and tired looking grass.
-The only life she saw was the occasional groupings of goats that maneuvered the mountainous terrain.
+The rugged bluffs had no visible paths and were made mainly of rocks, dirt, and tired-looking grass.
+She saw the occasional groupings of goats, the only life present, maneuvering the mountainous terrain.

 “Any signs of storms?”
-Vomarian Fae and captain of the ship shouted to the crow’s nest.
+Vomarian shouted to the crow’s nest.

-My-re looked to the sky and the grey whips of clouds muting the weak sun above.
-She observed the Shagornan elf crew.
-Throughout the ship the crew bustled to protect the three main mast lines, adjust the rigging, and tie down any flapping sails.
+My‑re looked to the sky and the grey whips of clouds muting the weak sun above.
+She observed the Shagornan Elf crew.
+Throughout the ship, the crew bustled to protect the three main mast lines, adjust the rigging, and tie down any flapping sails.
 She then heard a melody being sung by two of the elves.
-It was picked up by a few others nearby, then the rest of the ship all seemingly knowing the song.
-It had a nice rhythmic and thumping beat.
-While she didn’t understand the Shagornan language, it seemed like a common work song.
-The tempo and quickness of the words intensified as they sang, which echoed back in harmony through the chasm, as if the Storm Crags itself enjoyed their company as they sailed through.
+A few others nearby picked it up, and the rest of the ship knew the song.
+It had a nice rhythm and thumping beat.
+While she didn’t understand the Shagornan language, it seemed like a shared work song.
+The tempo and quickness of the words intensified as they sang, which echoed back in harmony through the chasm like the Storm Crags itself enjoyed their company as they sailed through.
 Her foot even began to tap to the beat.
-She then spotted the arch-mage Havelock bouncing his head back and forth in tune with the song.
-He was whittling a small, wooden version of a mere dragon as his knife strokes were also in time with the singing.
-As the fourth verse started, My-re caught on to the rhythm and began to whistle to the tune.
-Her whistling blew into the comforting wind, so unfortunately it didn’t echo in the chasm.
+She then spotted the archmage Havelock bouncing his head back and forth in tune with the song.
+He carved a miniature, wooden version of a mere dragon.
+His knife strokes were also in time with the singing.
+As the fourth verse started, My‑re caught on to the rhythm and whistled to the tune.
+Her whistling blew into the comforting wind, so unfortunately, it didn’t echo in the chasm.
 The elves nearest her stopped their singing immediately.
 Others also ceased, like a domino effect across the ship.

-“What in the nine hells are you doing!?”
-Vomarian Fae whispered harshly to her.
+“What in the nine hells are you doing?”
+Vomarian whispered harshly to her.

-“I’m sorry, I didn’t know only elves could participant in the sing-song,” My-re scoffed offended.
+“I’m sorry, I didn’t know only elves could participate in the sing-song,” My‑re scoffed, offended.

 “No, the whistling.”